jambonz/jambonz-docs/docs/index.md

 ## Overview

-There are a lot of CPAAS providers on the market today, and they all provide the same thing:
+There are a lot of CPAAS providers on the market today and they all provide the same thing:
 <ul><li/>A set of easy-to-use APIs that customers use to manage calls.</li></ul>

 So then.